 - Résumé or CV.
 Since we wish to consider all applicants for all University-wide fellowships, scholarships, and assistantships, applicants should provide a résumé listing their previous educational and research experience.
 You will be prompted to submit this during the Graduate School's online application process.

-For details about award specifics and how you may cater your letters to aid us in nominating you for specific awards, please see the financial assistance section of this website.
+For details about award specifics and how you may tailor your letters to aid us in nominating you for specific awards, please see the financial assistance section of this website.

-You are also encouraged to look for financial support from other relevant departments while taking Linguistics courses, though you will have to contact those departments directly in order for them to assess your qualifications.
-Students have found success speaking with departments that house specific languages, such as English (first-year composition), German & Slavic Studies (German, Russian), Romance Languages (French, Italian, Portuguese, Spanish), Comparative Literature (Chinese, Japanese, Korean, Vietnamese; also Swahili and other African languages), as well as programs like the Intensive English Program (for non-native speakers).
+You are also encouraged to look for financial support from other relevant departments while pursuing a degree in Linguistics, though you will have to contact those departments directly in order for them to assess your qualifications.
+Linguistics students have been awarded teaching assistantships in departments that house specific languages, such as English (first-year composition), German & Slavic Studies (German, Russian), Romance Languages (French, Italian, Portuguese, Spanish), Comparative Literature (Chinese, Japanese, Korean, Vietnamese; also Swahili and other African languages), as well as other units like the Intensive English Program (for non-native speakers).
 Students have also been successful in finding employment on campus in other capacities.

-For information regarding how much money an international student must prove they have, please see the Graduate School's Estimated Budget for General Graduate Students form and contact Graduate Admissions at firstname.lastname@example.org with any questions.
+For information regarding how much money an international student must prove they have, please contact Graduate Admissions at firstname.lastname@example.org with any questions.
 Awards may be used as support in this form, so students may choose to wait until decisions have been made regarding competitions for funding before submitting this form.
 International applications will be marked complete and prepared for review with the understanding that the financial statement will be submitted later in the process.

 Domestic students may also wish to provide a financial statement, especially if they are receiving outside funding, or if they have special funding needs.
 However, domestic applications will be considered fully complete without this document.